 - Write echo $TMPDIR to display the temporary file folder name, or you can write open $TMPDIR to locate the folder in the Finder.

-2 Ways on How to Remove Temp Files on Mac
+How to Clear Temp Files on Mac?
+[2 Ways]

 - Exit all of the running apps.